esmsdn/Innovation-Day/05. Power BI - Hands on Lab/README.md

 ## Learn more about Power BI
 In this hands on lab, you have seen the basics of Power BI Service, creating out first reports and dashboards with enriched charts.

-But his is just the tip of the iceberg, you have a lot of courses or documentation:
+But this is just the tip of the iceberg, you have a lot of courses or documentation:
 * [Download the Power BI Desktop](https://powerbi.microsoft.com/en-us/desktop/)
 * [Guided learning](https://powerbi.microsoft.com/en-us/guided-learning/)
 * [Documentation](https://powerbi.microsoft.com/en-us/documentation/powerbi-landing-page/)